 I’m really enjoying my time relaxing at home with friends chatting over drinks and food for hours.
-It’s truly one of my favorite things to do all year round, but especially during the holiday season.
+It’s truly one of my favourite things to do all year round, but especially during the holiday season.

-So I thought I would share one of my favourite ideas on how to create a vegan grazing table, or as some may say, grazing platter.
+So I thought I would share one of my favourite ideas on how to create a vegan grazing table, or as some may say, a grazing platter.
 By following my step-by-step guide, you’ll be able to create a colourful & tasty vegan grazing platter at home.